Donidalorsen for hereditary angioedema

 OASIS-HAE Phase 3 trial

-The Phase 3 OASIS-HAE trial (NCT05139810) enrolled 91 people with HAE types 1 or 2, ages 12 and older, who were experiencing recurrent swelling episodes.
+The Phase 3 OASIS-HAE trial (NCT05139810) enrolled 91 people, 12 years and older, with HAE types 1 or 2, who were experiencing recurrent swelling episodes.
 Participants were randomly assigned to receive subcutaneous injections of 80 mg of donidalorsen or a placebo, given every month or every other month, for about six months.

 Results published in 2024 showed the trial met its main goal, with patients given donidalorsen at either dosing schedule having significantly lower rates of swelling attacks compared with those receiving the placebo.
 Specifically, data showed that, from study weeks one to 25, monthly treatment with donidalorsen significantly reduced mean monthly attack rates by 81% relative to the placebo.